HoupingY/EA-GCL/README.md

 </p>

 ## **Previous description**
 We will release the relevant codes and datasets introduced in EA-GCL here after December 1st, 2023 (i.e., the deadline of the conference).
-These codes are attached to the conference paper: "EA-GCL: External Attention-enhanced Graph Contrastive Learning for Unbiased Cross-domain Sequential Recommendation (ICDMW2023).
+These codes are attached to the conference paper: "Unbiased and Robust: External Attention-enhanced Graph Contrastive Learning for Cross-domain Sequential Recommendation (ICDMW2023).